Individualized Nutrition – The Functional Approach

 Once the person has removed offending foods, they can begin to heal and restore their system by adding foods, nutrients, and targeted supplements.
 The goal is to increase nutrient levels, improve biochemistry and cellular function, heal the gut, and restore the microbiome.

 The next step is to slowly reintroduce foods that were eliminated.
 While reintroducing foods, the person should record all foods they are eating with any positive or negative symptoms.
-The diet is modified based on results of reintroduction and expanded to include foods with as much variety and nutrient density as tolerated.
+The diet is modified based on the results of reintroduction and expanded to include foods with as much variety and nutrient density as tolerated.

 Most diets restrict some, or all, of the common food allergens/sensitivities.
 These include: